bhoang03/GPT-Standup/README.md

 Cons of software engineering with ChatGPT
   Generated code may not be correct
-  More time might be spent debugging broken code instead of generating correct code
+  More time might be spent debugging broken code instead of generating correct code It doesn't have originality, it just takes from previously provided data It can write literal code but it does not have the complex human mind to design a whole system You cannot blindly trust it